brothertoad/notes/media.md

 ### Music and other audio
 - BBC Radio adaptations of Lord Peter Wimsey
+- The Beat Bugs
+- George Harrison - Let It Roll (remastered songs)
+- Mary Chapin Carpenter - Passionate Kisses
+- Keith Whitley - When You Say Nothing At All - also Alison Krauss version
+- Hal Ketchum - Small Town Saturday Night
+- Jo Dee Messina
+- The Carpenters - Rainy Days And Mondays and We've Only Just Begun
 - Juice Newton - Love's Been A Little Hard On Me and Queen Of Hearts and Angel Of The Morning
 - Christina Perri - Human and A Thousand Years
 - Sammy Johns - Chevy Van